jackdesert/dailydancer/README.md

   * Ensure the gzip is operating for all mime types via nginx
   * Make sure that for those who have caching disabled (like curl) that the cached response is still given
+  * Note ids 409 - 449 inclusive were manually added using script

 Notes from my Sweetheart: